+9. Injection valve

-- 9. Injection Valve - 9.1 Injection Valve Flow Path
+9.1 Injection Valve Flow Path

-A HTS PAL can be equipped with 1 or 2 LC Injection valves.
+A HTC PAL is equipped with 1 LC Injection valve.

-The standard LC injection valve is a 6-port valve.
+The standard LC injection valve is a VICI VALCO Type W 6-port valve.
 The 6-port valve is connected to the detection system according the flow path showed in Figure 26.
 Other available LC Injection valves are 4-port valves (with internal loop) and 10-port valves.